juanmanuel96/mongo-flask/README.md

 # Mongo-Flask
-A Python Flask library for connecting a MongoDB instance to the application.
+A Python Flask library for connecting a MongoDB instance to the Flask application.

 ## Why I made this package
 This package was inspired by he package **[Flask-PyMongo](https://github.com/dcrosta/flask-pymongo)** and **[Flask-Login](https://github.com/maxcountryman/flask-login)**.
 I wanted to create package which would connect a Flask application to a MongoDB instance and have a proxy class like `current_app` from Flask or `current_user` from Flask-Login to make use of the DB from anywhere in the application.
 The latter is still in development.